Securities can include publicly listed shares, mutual funds, bonds, and flow-through shares.

 Yes.
 The same form is used for all forms of securities.
 TOHF SECURITIES TRANSFER FORM

-The best time to donate is when you’re ready to give.
-However, with the Federal Governments changes to the Alternative Minimum Tax (AMT) starting on January 1, 2024, it may be beneficial to donate your securities before December 31, 2023.
+A: The best time to donate is when you’re ready to give.
 If you are interested in having a tax receipt for a specific tax year, please keep in mind that between September 1 and December 31 is the busiest time of year for donations of securities.
 We suggest additional time to ensure your donation arrives by the end of the calendar year.

-The 2023 Federal Budget introduced new rules for the Alternative Minimum Tax (AMT) regime that will increase the tax cost for individuals donating publicly listed securities to registered charities.
-The AMT is a parallel tax calculation that allows fewer deductions, exemptions, and tax credits than under ordinary income tax rules.
+A: The Alternative Minimum Tax (AMT) is a parallel tax calculation that allows fewer deductions, exemptions, and tax credits than under ordinary income tax rules.
 The taxpayer pays the AMT or regular tax, whichever is the higher.

 - 30% of capital gains on donated securities will be taxable